Domas112/KV6002-Team-Project/README.md

 ## Customer View
 The Customer side of the subsystem will consist of a menu where it will show all the food/dishes currently available in the restaurant where customer will be able to access directly from the homepage anywhere without requiring to scanning the QR to access the menu.

+## Subsystem Ethical Consideration
+As per requested by the stakeholder, the administrator side of the Food Menu Management System will only be accessible by certain user with specific user type to avoid potential data vandalism.
+In this case, employees such as waiters and chefs will not have the authorisation to access the administrator side of the system, but instead restaurant administrator will be able to access the subsystem and make changes to the food menu.